TTTriplicate/Open-Shortest-Path-First/README.md

 In order to run this program, Docker must be installed on the system with a docker-compose version of 2 or later.
 This can be confirmed with the command `docker-compose --version`.

-With the correct installed programs, this can be run by navigating to the top-level cloned directory and running `docker-compose up`,
+With the correct installed programs, this can be run by navigating to the top-level cloned directory and running `docker-compose up`.

 ### Distances During Djikstra's Algorithm